 - 1. Familiarize yourself with this manual.

 - 2. Disconnect or lock out the power source to ensure that the pump will remain inoperative.

 - 3. Allow the pump to completely cool if overheated.

 - 4. Check the temperature before opening any covers, plates, or plugs.

 - 5. Close the suction and discharge valves.

 - 6. Vent the pump slowly and cautiously.

 - 7. Drain the pump.

-This pump is designed to handle sewage, wastewater, trash and slurries containing large entrained solids.
-Do not attempt to pump volatile, flammable, or highly corrosive liquids which may damage the pump or endanger personnel as a result of pump failure.
+This pump is designed to handle liquids containing large entrained solids or slurries.
+Do not attempt to pump volatile, corrosive, or flammable materials which may damage the pump or endanger personnel as a result of pump failure.